Canine Therapeutic Touch is a powerful tool and is part of Therapeutic Handling

 It’s all about working with the dog, not working on the dog.
 Building a professional bond of trust, focus and confidence using Therapeutic Handling is a treatment strategy in itself.
 Developing your own body posturing to communicate effectively and fluidly with each dog, using their main communication system, leads to brilliant results.

-In this aquatic picture, you can see a Proprioceptive Paw Placement (PPP) technique on the right pelvic limb (right hind limb).
-This technique is explored in both the Ofqual L4 Diploma in Canine Hydrotherapy and in the QLS Level 5 Advanced Certificate in Canine Hydrotherapy Treatment Techniques course.
-The Therapeutic Hold at the dog’s sternum is a canine therapeutic key point of control and this specific hold is one of many which are part of Movement Enrichment techniques.
+In th aquatic visual above is a Proprioceptive Paw Placement (PPP) technique on the right pelvic limb (right hind limb).
+This technique is fully explored in the Ofqual Level 4 Diploma in Canine Hydrotherapy course we offer.
+The Therapeutic Hold is at the dog’s sternum which is an establised Canine Therapeutic Key Point of Control, part of Canine Movemen Enrichment techniques.

-Key points of control are so much more than just a brake point to movement, as they are also control motion points to movement sequences, significantly impacting the natural balance, postures and motion of the dog.
+Key Points of Control are so much more than just a brake point to movement, as they are also “control motion points” of movement sequences.
+They significantly impact the dog’s natural balance, postures and motion.

 As we now know, movement is not organised at a specific joint or muscle, it’s a global sequence that’s orchestrated by the proprioceptive system.
-When evaluating techniques to use in your therapeutic setting, consider if the dog is new to you or has any pain issues or movement challenges.
-You will use touch not just to palpate, but to communicate and connect with the dog and positively influence it’s innate proprioceptive system.
+When evaluating techniques to use in your therapeutic setting, consider if the dog is a new patient / client, has any pain issues or movement challenges.
+You will use touch not just to palpate, but to communicate and connect with the dog, plus positively influence the dog’s innate proprioceptive system.